EseOkonofua/CPP-and-Me/Assignment1/Assignment1/ReadMe.txt

     CONSOLE APPLICATION : Assignment1 Project Overview
 ========================================================================

-AppWizard has created this Assignment1 application for you.

-This file contains a summary of what you will find in each of the files that make up your Assignment1 application.
+Assignment 1: Insult generator.
+The purpose of this assignment was to use C++ file I/O to read a file containing 3 columns of shakespearean words that can be combined in various ways to generate insults.

 Assignment1.vcxproj
     This is the main project file for VC++ projects generated using an Application Wizard.